khinsen/leibniz/notes.md

 The API for term creation is far from definitive.
 Error handling in particular needs to be defined properly.

-### Merging

-Merging signatures or varsets implies merging their sort graphs, which ends up getting done twice when contexts are merged.

 ### Labels in rules and equations

 Labels are not required to be unique, which may turn out to be a bad choice.